 How to Restrain a Horse

-There are many different methods of physical and chemical restraint that are used to avoid injury of both horses and people.
+There are many different methods of physical and chemical restraint that are used to avoid injury to both horses and people.
 Restraints are used to supplement control obtained from the halter.
 If used properly, dangerous situations that cause injury to people and horses can be avoided with simple, effective restraint methods.

-Any restraint method used to assist normal management or treatment of the horse should be the mildest and effective method available, and should be applied for the minimum amount of time necessary to carry out the task.
+Any restraint method used to assist normal management or treatment of the horse should be the mildest and most effective method available, and should be applied for the minimum amount of time necessary to carry out the task.

 KNOW WHEN VETERINARY SERVICES SHOULD BE INVOLVED

 Many veterinary medical procedures require chemical restraint.
 A licensed veterinarian should direct the use of tranquilizers and other drugs, as side effects can be harmful to the horse.
 Also, horses under the influence of medication respond differently than normal.
 Anyone who handles medicated horses should receive specialized training.